namema1/zidipay-policy-rag/ai-tooling.md

 **What worked well:**

-- The step-by-step working method in PROMPT.md kept Claude Code incremental and self-verifying — it ran imports, ran the index build, and ran the test suite as it went, instead of producing one giant unverified diff.
+- The step-by-step working method in PROMPT.md kept Claude Code incremental — it ran imports, ran the index build, and ran the test suite as it went, instead of producing one giant diff.
+Those same checkpoints were the review gates: each increment was inspected and its checks confirmed by hand before it was committed, so nothing entered the repo unverified.
 - Front-loading reproducibility (pinned deps, seeded RNGs at config import time, `temperature=0` for both the answer model and the LLM judge) meant eval numbers were stable across runs without retrofitting.

 **What needed iteration:**